the-404-john/dotfiles/README.md

+# About
 This repository contains my personal configuration files.
+It serves as a backup and allows easy setup on new systems.